 Generally speaking, Parenting Time (also known as Visitation) is reasonable and fluid unless the party seeking parenting time has been abusive or neglectful.
 It is recommended that the parties enter into a very specific program of parenting time for the security of the children.
-This would generally include alternating weekend parenting time, phone or physical contact during the week and specific arrangements for holidays.
-For example, one party would enjoy Thanksgiving one year with the children and the other spouse would enjoy it the next.
+This will generally include alternating weekend parenting time, phone or physical contact during the week and specific arrangements for holidays.
+For example, one party might enjoy Thanksgiving one year with the children and the other spouse might enjoy it the next.
 Your attorney will be able to help with the specificities of your parenting schedule.
+Of course, visitation schedules vary and are affected by job demands, military service demands, etc.